ncredinburgh/JavaForSmallTeams/specifics/700_beware_casts_and_generics_warnings.md

 Make sure that all such warnings should be addressed, either by imposing a zero compiler warnings policy or by configuring the compiler to treat them as errors.

-In this case removing both the cast and the warning is straight forward
+In this case, removing both the cast and the warning is straight forward:

 ```java
 List<Integer> list = numberList();